ts-azure-services/drift-primer/main-content/ddrift_narrative.md

 incentives.

 As the business continues to learn more, the MLOps team has a more immediate concern.
-The existing model needs to reflect this new reality and be retrained on the new batch of data.
+The existing model needs to reflect these new behaviorial shifts.
 Attributes like the `Contract` attribute were also one of the primary features in the baseline/retrained model hence sharper deviations on this attribute may likely cause changes in the current model's assumptions.

-This is an example of **data drift** - when the original distributions of the attributes used to build the model start to change.
-In response, the model needs to change, and hence be retrained.
+This is an example of **data drift** - when the original distributions of the attributes used to train the model start to change.

+In practice, there are a number of methods to detect data drift on input features.
+As shown later, the Data Drift Monitor feature in Azure ML helps identify variances in statistics like mean, median, skewness, kurtosis, etc. in both baseline and target distributions.
+A more advanced approach may be to employ a two-sample test like the *Kolmogorov-Smirnov test (KS test)*.
+This can detect statistical significance between two distinct populations (in this case, the `Transformed Training Baseline Dataset` and the `Data Drift Dataset`).
+Other tests include the *Least-Squares Density Difference* or the *Maximum Mean Discrepancy* technique.
+None of the tests mentioned are without its issues.
+For example, the KS Test can only be used for one-dimensional data, and so will be limited for highly dimensional data (i.e. most features).
+While expanding on the merits of each approach is beyond the scope, do note that a combination of these methods as necessary for the business use case is recommended.

+To respond to data drifts, there are a number of approaches a business can take.
+In most cases, it involves retraining.
+But there are interesting considerations posed on how much of the old and the new dataset to include.
+In this case, it could be the case that as time passes and the business responds to some of the factors that cause customers to churn, a newer dataset would reflect more of the current reality.
+In other words, the causes of churn today are different than they were before.
+In other cases, a larger dataset may be more advisable to account for new and recurring behaviors.
+For simplifying the illustration, we will assume that the new batch offers the most current reality and will be the basis for a new model (i.e. no older data).

+Other subtle considerations to note in responding to data drift include:
-In reality, there are a whole host of approaches a business may take.
-There may be an acceptable level of degradation implicit in the model that the business is willing to assume before retraining.
-Establishing degradation is also a factor of how soon the business can establish 'ground truth'.
-In the prior section, we outlined that establishing churn can often be delayed target variable.
+- **Model degradation.** There may be an acceptable level of degradation implicit in the model that the business is willing to assume before retraining.
+In some industies, the tolerance for drift may be extremely low, particularly when a point of drift translates into catastrophic or serious consequences (e.g. mis-diagnosis of a terminal illness).
+As mentioned before, establishing degradation is also a factor of how soon the business can establish 'ground truth'.

-From an MLOps perspective, the business may also require a more manual, human-judgement process to trigger the retrain, or the need for a new production model.
-In other cases, a retrain may automatically be automated if model performance falls below a certain threshold.
-When other variables are reasonably consistent (e.g. same algorithm, same objective/use case), this is a reasonable and recommended approach.
-In other cases, there may be a need to have more manual intervention, and take a judgement call before pushing a new model to production.
+- **Automation vs. manual intervention.** In general, automation should be strongly encouraged for all processes, particularly to keep reinforcing DevOps practices as a foundation for MLOps.
+In MLOps, this can often take the example of automatically triggering a retrain when model performance drops below a certain threshold.
+With new data to account for, and other variables reasonably consistent (e.g. same algorithm, same objective/use case), this is a reasonable and recommended approach.
+In other cases, there may be a need to take more manual calls before pushing a new model to production.
+Retraining of a model may greatly simplify getting a new model to production, but if it is not properly understood why certain drifts occur, it is worth slowing the process down to better understand this.

 ## Necessary Steps
 1. **Artifact the new batch of data.** The new batch of data (the `Data Drift Dataset`) needs to be registered